ptyspawn/ssp21-IKI/report.md

 is worth the effort, nevertheless, the basic idea of exchanging the request/response objects using HTTP and a REST API is an attractive choice since the technology and frameworks for implementing it are ubiquitous.

-SCEP could be easily extended with new message types to implement exchanges 1/2, while simulataneously providing confidentiality.
+SCEP could be easily extended with new message types to implement exchanges 1/2, while simultaneously providing confidentiality.

 ## Message and extension definitions

-This section provides concrete ASN.1 definitons for the message payloads and embedded extensions defined in the abstract protocol above.
+This section provides concrete ASN.1 definitions for the message payloads and embedded extensions defined in the abstract protocol above.

 Before defining the individual message types, we define the following ASN.1 sub-types and type aliases that are used in multiple messages: